TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### IMPROVEMENTS:

-Description parameter added to Get and Set-JCSystem
+- Description parameter added to Get and Set-JCSystem
+- Added -Force switch parameter that populates New-JCImportTemplate with all headers when user update or new user CSV is created

 #### BUG FIXES: